bozuko/bozuko/content/site/faq/about-bozuko.md

 ### Who is running Bozuko games?

 Bozuko games are offered by individual businesses, not Bozuko.
 The game, prizes and play requirements are set by the individual business.
-Selecting a business using the Bozuko mobile app lists that businesses available games, prizes and rules.
+Selecting a business using the Bozuko mobile app lists that business's available games, prizes and rules.

 ### What type of Bozuko games are there?